tommason14/Web-Dev-Starter/README.md

 - There is a Jekyll friendly version <a href="https://github.com/DevTips/DevTips-Starter-Kit/tree/Jekyll-Starter-Kit">here.</a> (based on v1)
 - DevTipster [Maikel José Rivero Dorta](https://github.com/mriverodorta) created a [gulp version](https://github.com/mriverodorta/DevTips-Starter-Kit/tree/Gulp-Starter-Kit), and a [Command Line Interface](https://github.com/mriverodorta/devtips-cli) for this project!!
 So cool :)

+### Use of jade

+Place jade files in \_jadefiles, then gulp with convert them into html in \_includes.
+Then add the file in the html page with liquid tags: {% include example.html %}

+If not using jekyll, include jade within other files using include tags with a relative path.